MartinvonBerg/simple-lightbox-fslight/readme.txt

 Just create gallery by using "gallery" block and use lightbox gallery effect powered by fslightbox.js

-== Installation ==

-1. Visit the plugins page on your Admin-page and click  ‘Add New’
-2. Search for 'wp_wpcat_json_rest', or 'JSON' and 'REST'
-3. Once found, click on 'Install'
-4. Go to the plugins page and activate the plugin

 == Frequently Asked Questions ==

 = How does the plugin work? =